-If you’re running a startup, there probably is a huge need for marketing and sales to grow your business.
-However, being a startup means you’re probably low on certain resources - mainly money and time.
+If you’re running a startup, there may be a huge need for marketing and sales to grow your business.
+However, being a startup means you’re low on certain resources - mainly money and time.

 Acadium aims to provide a solution to that problem.
-They allow businesses to hire marketers at approximately $2.5/hour, saving you time and allowing you to grow your sales.
+They allow businesses to hire marketers at approximately $3/hour, saving you time and allowing you to grow your sales.

 This may sound like slave labor, but it’s not.
 Both parties get some benefits - more on that below.